schrilax/schrilax.github.io/_pages/cv.md

 ======
 * __Research Scientist, Criteo Research__ (Jul 2018 - Present)
   - Improve Click-through and Sales prediction
-    - Enhanced existing Click-through and Sales prediction pipeline using nonlinear ML techniques.
+    - Enhanced our existing production Click-through and Sales prediction pipeline using nonlinear ML techniques.
+Improved stability of our new models significantly from ±50% to ±5%.
+A/B test using new models resulted in +3-6% uplift in long-term RexT on all platforms.
   - Theoretical aspects on Deep Learning (DL) (working with [Noureddine El Karoui](https://statistics.berkeley.edu/people/noureddine-el-karoui))
     - Working towards understanding kernel and manifold specific aspects of theoretical deep learning.